hyphanet/plugin-WebOfTrust/STYLE.md

   However most of the JavaDoc is not like that yet.
   Existing instances shall be gradually converted as the code is modified for other reasons anyway.

+- If class names are used in documentation, their spelling and capitalization shall not be modified in ways which would be meaning to take account for how it is typically done due to regular English spelling / grammar.
+  E.g. when talking about class `Identity`, you do not write `identity` or `identities` but `Identity` and `Identitys` in the documentation.

 ## Git